Just click on the link for your preferred podcast platform. Episodes are available monthly. Hosted by Karl Vaters.

 In this episode your host, Karl Vaters, introduces you to what this podcast is about.

 If you subscribe to our FREE WEEKLY NEWSLETTER you’ll get

-If you become a Patreon Partner for as little as $3 a month, you can help us continue to put these resources into the hands of the ministries that need them the most.
+If you become a Financial Supporter for as little as $3 a month, you can help us continue to put these resources into the hands of the ministries that need them the most.

 If you have any ideas for subjects guests that might fit this podcast, let us know.